 A fiscal note is most valuable when it is available in time for the legislative hearing on the underlying bill.
 Sometimes a bill is so lengthy or detailed that an agency cannot provide reasonable estimates in the allotted time.
-If you are unable to prepare a fiscal note by the bill's hearing date, please contact the legislative staff contact person directly.
+If you are unable to prepare a fiscal note by the bill's hearing date, please contact legislative staff directly.
 Indicate why you need additional time and when you will submit the completed fiscal note.
-Also, notify your assigned OFM budget analyst.
+Also notify your assigned OFM budget analyst.